 Staying club level at Disney’s Beach Club is a treat.
-It’s so much a treat that a stay on the club level floor will leave you feeling like you’re living your best life during your Disney vacation.
+It’s so much a treat that staying on the club level floor will leave you feeling like you’re living your best life during your Disney vacation.

 If you’ve ever thought about staying club level at Walt Disney World, you might have some reservations about the price.
-And that’s completely understandable.
+That’s completely understandable–it’s expensive.

-This year alone, a standard club-level room at Disney’s Beach Club averages between $780.00–$1350.00 per night depending on the season.
-But, of course, that is with no room discounts applied.
+This year alone, a standard club-level room at Disney’s Beach Club averages between $811.00 to $1436.00 per night.
+Those ranges are based on the season, with no room discounts applied.

-Needless to say, a stay on the club level or concierge floor at Disney’s Beach Club is an investment.
-Allow me to share with you the details.
+So, if you obtain a room discount or package deal, the rate will likely be less.
+However, it will still be pricey.
+A stay on the club level or concierge floor at Disney’s Beach Club is an investment.
+Allow me to share the details.

 Club Level at Disney’s Beach Club

-We were traveling to Disney quite a bit but had never heard of a club level experience.
-Little did I know that all of the deluxe resorts at Disney offered a concierge floor.
+At the time, we traveled to Disney often but had never heard of a club-level experience.
+Little did I know that all the deluxe resorts at Disney offered a concierge floor.

-As I began researching, I found there wasn’t a ton of valid or up-to-date information about staying club level.
+As I began researching, I had difficulty finding valid or up-to-date information about staying at the club level.
 I even started checking an online forum that had a club level thread.
-But unfortunately, there weren’t many updates specific to the club level at Disney’s Beach Club.
+Unfortunately, there weren’t many updates specific to the club level at Disney’s Beach Club.

-If you’ve ever read my Disney’s Beach Club Resort Review, then you are aware it’s my favorite resort at Disney.
-At the time, I knew the resort reasonably well and had still not discovered the Stone Harbor Club.
+If you’ve ever read our Disney’s Beach Club Resort Review, then you are aware it’s my favorite resort at Disney.
+So, I was surprised that I had not discovered the Stone Harbor Club.

-Stone Harbor Club is the lounge’s name on the club level floor at the Beach Club.
-It’s an exclusive club located on the resort’s 5th floor.
+Stone Harbor Club is the name of the club level lounge at Disney’s Beach Club.
+Located on the 5th floor, it’s exclusive to club level guests.

-When I pieced enough information about the club level together, I decided to reserve it for our next vacation.
-Many stays later, I can affirm we enjoy the club level at Beach Club immensely.
+So, in the spirit of trying new things, I reserved a club level stay for our next vacation.
+Many vacations later, I can affirm we enjoy the club level at Beach Club immensely.

-In fact, we feel like we have become pros at the whole club level experience thing.
+We feel like we have become pros at the whole club level thing.
 But as I mentioned above, club level is expensive.

-I say this because the club level perks come with a price.
-The last thing you’ll want to do is spend the extra money on this kind of room and not take advantage of the offerings.
+Therefore, it’s important to discern whether or not you’ll make the most of the concierge floor.
+The last thing you’ll want is to spend extra money on this kind of room and not take advantage of the offerings.

-With these thoughts in mind, I’ve included a few tips below on how to space out dining reservations when planning your trip.
-And I’ll share with you how we like to get a dessert plate to stash in our room fridge for a late-night treat.
+With these thoughts in mind, I’ve included a few tips on how to space out dining reservations when planning your trip.
+I’ll also share how we like stashing late-night snacks in our room’s fridge.

 What is Club Level?

 Club Level is a special access floor that Walt Disney World offers guests who book this room type.
-The Stone Harbor Club at Disney’s Beach Club is located on the 5th floor, and guests must have magic band privileges to access it.
+The Stone Harbor Club at Disney’s Beach Club is located on the 5th floor, and guests must have MagicBand or room key privileges to access it.

-The photo below indicates the special magic band access provided in the elevator.
-If you elect not to use magic bands, a room card will be provided that also does the trick.
+The photo below shows the special MagicBand scanner provided in the elevator.
+If you don’t use a band, a room card that also does the trick will be provided.

 When you scan your band, the 5th-floor button automatically lights up.
 Occasionally, Disney places club-level guests on other floors to meet room requests.
 However, you’ll still have these same magic band privileges to access the lounge.

 Club Level is kind of an all-day smorgasbord or grazing fest.
-The concierge offers five different services throughout the day during particular hours.
-Soda, beverages, beer, and wine are also provided during the afternoon and evening hours.
+The lounge has five services throughout the day.
+Soda, beverages, beer, and wine are also provided in the afternoon and evening.

 Here’s a list of some of the perks included with a club level stay: